Hunting Accident Attorneys in Jackson

-Thanks to Mississippi’s beautiful weather, varied terrain and its wide range of wild game to hunt, the state is something of a hunter’s paradise.
-While Mississippi has embraced hunting as its favorite recreational sport, it is an unmistakable reality that hunting accidents occur far too often.
+Thanks to Mississippi’s beautiful weather, varied terrain, and its range of wild game, the state is something of a hunter’s paradise.
+While Mississippi has embraced hunting as its favorite recreational sport, it can pose a serious risk.

 According to the latest information from the International Hunter Education Association, the U.S. and Canada suffer from roughly 1,000 hunting accidents each year.
-Of those 1,000 hunting accidents, nearly 100 of them are fatal.
+Nearly 100 of these are fatal.

 Mississippi Hunting Accidents

-According to the Mississippi Department of Wildlife, Fisheries and Parks, 26 hunting accidents occurred in the state of Mississippi in 2013-2014.
+According to the Mississippi Department of Wildlife, Fisheries, and Parks, 26 hunting accidents occurred in Mississippi in 2013-2014.
 In just the first three months of the 2014-2015 hunting season, a dozen hunting accidents occurred.
-Data indicated that tree stands were the leading cause of hunting accidents in the state of Mississippi, but firearms themselves still contributed to a great deal of the state’s accidents.
+Data indicated that tree stands were the leading cause of hunting accidents in Mississippi, but firearms themselves still contributed to many of the state’s accidents.

-Compound these statistics with the fact that Mississippi already has one of the highest gun death rates in the country, and it is clear that Mississippi hunters need to remain safe, vigilant and careful at all times.
+Compound these statistics with the fact that the state already has one of the highest gun death rates in the country, and it is clear that Mississippi hunters need to remain cautious and vigilant at all times.

-Gun safety is a critical component of preventing Mississippi gun deaths writ large, but gun safety is also of the utmost importance for hunting accident prevention as well.
-While hunters are required to take mandatory hunter safety courses, gun accidents continue to happen each and every year.
-Accidental firearm discharges and negligent bow and arrow handling are a frequent cause of hunting injuries, and these accidents are easily prevented with proper safety procedures.
+Gun safety is a critical part of preventing firearm deaths as a whole, including fatal hunting accidents.
+While hunters are required to take mandatory hunter safety courses, gun accidents continue to occur each and every year.
+Accidental firearm discharges and negligent bow and arrow handling are a frequent cause of hunting injuries, and these are easily prevented with proper safety procedures.

-Other situations are more complicated, such as this recent story where a hunter was shot by a fellow hunter.
-The hunter who was shot was not wearing protective orange safety gear, making him needlessly difficult to spot and raising the risk of a shooting accident.
+Other situations are more complicated, such as a recent story where a hunter was shot by a fellow hunter.
+The hunter who was shot was not wearing protective orange safety gear, making him difficult to spot and increasing the risk of a shooting accident.

-- Defective Tree Stands or Improper Use of a Tree Stand
+- Defective or improper use of a tree stand

 Hunting Safety Tips